aws-samples/aws-online-data-migration-workshop/aws-sponsored/README.md

 <br/><br/>

-9. Open the Chrome browswer icon located on the desktop of the **Windows EC2 instance**, then paste the **Event Engine URL** you noted down earlier (i.e. https://dashboard.eventengine.run/dashboard), then enter the **Event Engine Hash** vale in the field provided.
+9. Open the Chrome browswer icon located on the desktop of the **Windows EC2 instance** and paste the **Event Engine URL** you noted down earlier (i.e. https://dashboard.eventengine.run/dashboard)

+    -    Then in the Event Engine page, enter the **Event Engine Hash** value (that you noted down earlier) in the field provided, and click on the **Accept terms & Login** button.
 This will now log you into your temporary AWS account within the Windows EC2 instance, which you will use for the remainder of the lab.

+    -    On the next Event Engine screen, click on **AWS Console**

-    -   Click on **AWS Console**, then click on **SSH Key**, next click **Download Key**, finally click **OK**.
-You will need this SSH key during the lab
+    -    Then click on **SSH Key**, next click **Download Key**, finally click **OK**.

-    -   It will then download a ".pem" file to your users downloads folder, the downloaded file will also be shown at the bottom of the  Chrome screen for reference.
+    -   It will then download a "ee-default-keypair.pem" SSH key file to your users downloads folder (the downloaded file will also be shown at the bottom of the Chrome screen for reference).
+Copy the "ee-default-keypair.pem" file onto the **Desktop** of your Windows workshop instance, as you will need it in that location for the workshop

-    -   From your screen click on **Open Console**.
+    -   Go back to your Event Engine screen and finally click on **Open Console**.
+You will now be logged into the AWS console.

     -   From the AWS Console which you are now logged into, in the top services search bar, type & select **EC2**

-    -   Click on **SSH Key**, then click **Download Key**, then click **OK**.
-You will need this SSH key during the lab

-    -   It will then download a ".pem" file to your users downloads folder (or a location you have specified).
-If you are using Google Chrome, the downloaded file will also be shown at the bottom of the screen for reference.

     -   From the top right hand drop-down ensure your region is **us-west-2 (Oregon)**